-See PLDT Group CSR Report in 2013 Annual Report, pp. 24-28.
+See PLDT Group CSR Report in the 2014 Annual Report, pp. 23-27.

-Performance-enhancing mechanisms for employee participation.
+3) Performance-enhancing mechanisms for employee participation.

 (a) What are the company's policy for its employees' safety, health, and welfare?

 Our employees have a broad range of concerns which includes working conditions, skills training, career opportunities, health and safety, and work-life balance.